 The Fan Curve: Definition

-A fan curve displays the relationship between 3 primary parameters: static pressure (“wc), air volume (CFM) and brake horsepower (BHP).
-The fan selected for a particular application will need to deliver a particular air volume, overcome total system losses and match correctly with a properly sized 3-phase AC motor.
+A fan curve is a graph that displays the relationship between three primary parameters: static pressure, air volume (CFM), and brake horsepower (BHP).
+The fan selected for a particular application needs to deliver a specific air volume, overcome total system losses, and properly match with a correctly sized 3-phase AC motor.

-Static Pressure (“w.c) If a fan cannot generate enough static pressure to overcome all pressure losses (hoods, ducting, abort gates, dirty filters and return air) the workstations that carry the most losses will not have adequate suction.
-Some workstations, such as wide belt sanders, require as high as 10” wc hood pressure for proper ventilation.
-If you add duct losses for example 4”, and a dirty filter loses 4”, the fan must be capable of providing 18” wc.
-This is why it’s important to select the correct fan.
+If a fan is unable to generate sufficient static pressure to counter all pressure losses (including those from hoods, ducting, abort gates, dirty filters, and return air), workstations with the highest losses may lack the required suction.
+Certain workstations, such as wide belt sanders, may need as much as 10 inches (w.c) hood pressure for optimal ventilation.
+Considering additional duct losses (for example, 4 inches w.c) and dirty filter losses (another 4 inches w.c), the fan must be capable of providing 18 inches w.c.
+This demonstrates the importance of selecting the appropriate fan.

 Air Volume (CFM)